Sole’s SB900 and Schwinn’s IC4 are two of the best spin bikes $1000 will get ya – there, I said it.

 If you don’t plan on syncing with apps, I think the SB900 is a better buy because it’s bigger, heavier, and easier to use.

-If I had to pick one of these bikes today, I’d go with the IC4 because I love the 100 level scale (just like Peloton uses).
+If I had to pick one of these bikes today, I’d go with the SB900 because I like the idea of having the heavier-duty frame, but again, it’s a tough call.

 Overall though, these are 2 great cycles with a lot to offer – there really aren’t any wrong answers here.